jcoliz/MsSentinel.HandsOnLab.1/README.md

 ![screen-apis](./docs/images/screen-apis.jpeg)

 Let's visit the swagger UI page for our synthetic endpoints.
-Note the output of the `Deploy-Services` script above, which gave you a URL ending in `.azurecontainerapps.io/`.
+Remember the URL you found after deploying?
+It ends in `.azurecontainerapps.io/`.
 Paste that URL into your browser address bar, followed by `swagger`.
-For example: `https://c-web-redacted.westus.azurecontainerapps.io/swagger`.
+For example: `https://c-web-something.westus.azurecontainerapps.io/swagger`.

 From here, take some time to familiazize yourself with the "SyntheticS1" group of endpoints.
 These endpoints will be used when we deploy the CCP connector.

 ## Install and connect a connector

 ### Install a solution from Content Hub

 ![screen-content-hub](./docs/images/screen-content-hub.jpeg)